F.N.F. (Let's Go): Remixes

-Several artists have released freestyles to the song, including Renni Rucci, Kali and Erica Banks.
+Several artists have released freestyles to the song, including Renni Rucci, Kaliii and Erica Banks.
 On September 9, 2022, an official remix featuring rappers Latto and JT (of City Girls) was released.
 Originally, American rapper Saweetie was supposed to be featured on said remix.
 However Hitkidd confirmed Saweetie was replaced on the remix due to paperwork issues.

 Chart performance

 The song debuted at number 91 on the Billboard Hot 100, becoming the first charting song for both Hitkidd and GloRilla.
-The song has peaked at number 42 on Billboard Hot 100 and number one on the Mainstream R&B/Hip-Hop Airplay chart.
+The song peaked at number 42 on the Billboard Hot 100 and number one on the Mainstream R&B/Hip-Hop Airplay chart.